jericdei/patient-app/README.md

 # Patient App

 This project is from a practical examination.
+It's a simple CRUD app for managing patients.

 ## Tech Stack

 -   Laravel 10
--   Laravel UI
 -   Bootstrap 5

 ## Running Locally